IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 ## BACnet Simulator

-The BACnet Simulator, simulates a BACnet device, which is controlled via Lua script.
+The BACnet Simulator, simulates a BACnet device, which is controlled via a Lua script.
 The Lua script for this example can be found in the [bacnet-simulator](../bacnet-simulator) directory.
 The simulator is supplied as a Docker image.